GlobedGD/argon-server/docs/server-api.md

 * `account_id` - integer, ID of user's Geometry Dash account
 * `authtoken` - string, the authtoken supplied by the user

-If the status code is 200 (OK), the response is a JSON object, with keys:
+The response is a JSON object, with keys:

 * `valid` - boolean, whether this token is valid and matches the supplied account ID
 * `cause` - string, **only present if `valid` is `false`**, describes why exactly the token validation failed